 Quality seedbed preparation is the foundation for optimal production per hectare.
 It’s also important to choose the right machine for the application.

-- Minimum tillage – disc tillers: for working the top 100mm and incorporating crop reside.
+For working the top 100mm and incorporating crop reside.
 These machines, with an average ground speed of 10 km/hr, would have to be one of the fastest and most effective tillage machines available.
 Normal configuration is two rows of discs with opposing angles of cut, followed by a cage roller for firming the seedbed and minimising moisture loss.

-- Cultivators: mostly used for weed control and breaking down clods.
+Mostly used for weed control and breaking down clods.
 The seedbed quality they produce is average – where seed to soil contact is not critical.
 Usually this suits coarse seeds rather than fine seeds.

 Dragged along behind the tractor, they are used to further break down clods or ensure coverage of seeds, whilst leaving a level result.
 Sowing new pastures is a typical application.
 At times they can be used for a light aeration of the soil and spreading stock manure